Gyldendal Norsk Forlag

 The central hall in the Gyldendal house in Oslo.
 The house within the central atrium is called Danskehuset (the Danish House), after the house of the original Danish publishing house Gyldendal.
 Architect was Sverre Fehn.

 Gyldendal Norsk Forlag AS, commonly referred to as Gyldendal N.F. and in Norway often only as Gyldendal, is one of the largest Norwegian publishing houses.
-It was founded in 1925 after buying rights to publications from the Danish publishing house Gyldendal, which the company also takes it name from.
+It was founded in 1925 after buying the rights to publications from the Danish publishing house Gyldendal, which the company also takes its name from.

 Gyldendal Norsk Forlag AS

 Gyldendal Norsk Forlag AS was founded in 1925.
 It was established when a group of Norwegian investors "bought home" the works of "The Four Greats" and Knut Hamsun, which had previously been published by the Danish publishing house Gyldendal.
-Harald Grieg had a central role in this operation and became the new company's director, and Hamsun, who had been awarded the Nobel Prize in Literature in 1920, provided significant capital and became its largest shareholder.
+Harald Grieg played a central role in this operation and became the new company's director.
+Hamsun, who was awarded the Nobel Prize in Literature in 1920, provided significant capital and became its largest shareholder.

-The company publishes fiction, non-fiction, school books and children books.
-Gyldendal owns 50% of Kunnskapsforlaget, along with Aschehoug, which publishes encyclopedias, dictionaries and other reference books, including the Store norske leksikon.
+The company publishes fiction, non-fiction, school books, and children's books.
+Gyldendal owns 50% of Kunnskapsforlaget, along with Aschehoug, which publishes encyclopedias, dictionaries, and other reference books, including the Store norske leksikon.
 Gyldendal also publishes the literary magazine Vinduet.
-The company is organised as a division of Gyldendal ASA, a holding company which is listed on the Oslo Stock Exchange.
+The company is organised as a division of Gyldendal ASA, a holding company listed on the Oslo Stock Exchange.

-Gyldendal Norsk Forlag AS consists of the following four divisions: Gyldendal Litteratur, Gyldendal Undervisning, Gyldendal Akademisk and Gyldendal Rettsdata.
+Gyldendal Norsk Forlag AS consists of the following four divisions: Gyldendal Litteratur, Gyldendal Undervisning, Gyldendal Akademisk, and Gyldendal Rettsdata.